 - Registration fee is only payable upon acceptance

-- The fees above exclude the e-learning levy of R1100 per annum
+- The fees above exclude the e-learning levy of R1200 per annum (R120 monthly)

 - Fees can be paid annually, bi-annually (half-yearly), once a term or monthly.